oxai4science/sdoml-lite/README.md

+***Note: This repository contains the code to generate and use SDOML-lite datasets with a given configuration (date ranges, channels to include, etc.).
+For an actual and ready to use SDOML-lite dataset (covering 13 May 2010 - 31 July 2024), visit the [SDOML-lite dataset on HuggingFace](https://huggingface.co/datasets/oxai4science/sdoml-lite)***

 # SDOML-lite

 SDOML-lite is a lightweight alternative to the SDOML dataset specifically designed for machine learning applications in solar physics, providing continuous full-disk images of the Sun with magnetic field and extreme ultraviolet data in several wavelengths.
 The data source is the [Solar Dynamics Observatory (SDO)](https://sdo.gsfc.nasa.gov/) space telescope, a NASA mission that has been in operation since 2010.